Lose Control (album)

-Lose Control is the debut album by Silk.
+Lose Control is the debut studio album by American R&B group Silk.
 The album went to number-one on the US Top R&B/Hip-Hop Albums chart and includes the hit single "Freak Me", which peaked at number one on the Billboard Hot 100 chart and was covered in 1998 by British band Another Level.
 Lose Control was certified double platinum by the RIAA in 1995.